aksenovaa/documentation/Concepts/Templates.md

 ## Layouts and Partials

 Just like in any other Fluid template you can use any Layout name you choose.
-We on the Fluid Powered TYPO3 team suggest you use the names `Default`, `Content`, `CoreContent` and `Page` as needed.
+We on the TYPO3 на базе Fluid team suggest you use the names `Default`, `Content`, `CoreContent` and `Page` as needed.
 This list shows when to use which name:

 * `Page` when the Layout is to be used with Page templates through `fluidpages`.
 It is suggested that all page templates share a